-Lucy Blair is an experienced calligrapher based in the UK and she will be coming over to teach two identical workshops over the weekend where participants will learn brush lettering for beginners.
-You can see her work on her instagram account @littleoldgoose
+Lucy Blair is an experienced calligrapher based in the UK and she will be coming over to teach two identical workshops where participants will learn brush lettering for beginners.
+You can read more about Lucy here.

 The class will be taught in English, is open to adults and no experience is necessary.
 This is something I know a lot of people are interested in so take the chance now and book your tickets via the links below and I look forward to seeing you there!

 Denmark is very lucky to enjoy a high level of digitisation.
 As a small country there is a lot of opportunity to streamline public services with the use of digital technology.
 The e-Boks system is a perfect example of this.

 I wanted to share an experience I recently had with my e-Boks.
 I had some routine surgery done a few weeks ago and as part of the process they took some cells away for analysis.
 Not much was made of this but it was a screening for cancer.
 I didn’t think much about the results.
 A week later I received a text from the hospital* telling me they would be sending me a letter via my e-Boks by 8am the next morning.
 It struck me as odd as I’d never had this before.
 Later that day it dawned on my the seriousness of the mail and I checked my e-Boks.
 It was a clear result.
 I felt enormously grateful for this system.
 Instead of waiting several days to hear the result via the traditional postal system (which quite frankly under PostNord is abysmal) which could take some time, I was almost immediately told my result.
 Also if I’d received an email saying I had a message from the hospital I may have not checked it immediately but with the integrated system used by the hospital I was ready to look.

 e-Boks is the one of the two places where you can access encrypted digital post.